 This programme leads to the award of the Foundation Degree of Arts (FdA) in Theology.
 The normal length of time a full-time student spends on the programme is two academic years of three terms each.
-The award may also be studied on a part-time basis.
+The award may also be studied on a part-time basis, and at distance (appropriate variations in module delivery and assessment are made for distance students, as reflected in the module descriptions).